News

 Under the new code, short-term rental permits will cost $750 and last one year.
 Long-term rental permits will cost $250 and last two years.
 The previous fee was $250 for two years, regardless of the length of the rental.

-The village will be developing a new application for rental permits as a result.
+The village will be developing a new application for rental permits.

 There are three types of short-term rental permits: hosted, owner-occupied and resident.
 Property owners can have more than one permit, but only one permit per unit.

-For owner-occupied, the entire house could be rented, but the owner has to show that they live in the home at least part of the year.
-Resident short-term rentals refer to two-unit properties, where one must be occupied by the owner or a year-long lease tenant.
+A hosted short-term rental requires the owner or a resident tenant to be physically present on the property, including overnight, during each guest stay.
+For owner-occupied, the entire house could be rented, but the owner has to show that they live in the home at least 120 days per year.
+Resident short-term rentals refer to two-unit properties, where one must be occupied by the owner or a tenant on a 12-month lease.

 “I am as conflicted as the mayor is, but the issue that I have, and hopefully it will be something that will continue, is that we’re putting a code on the books that will be fair in code enforcement,” said Trustee Mary Bess Phillips, “and the enforcement section will start to work itself out, so that people who complain about the situation as to why they wanted to curtail short-term rentals completely, will feel comfortable with this code.”